RHnejad/gym-Surena/Bloopers (just for fun)/readme.txt

-Some funny GIFs from RL failures :)
+Some funny moments from RL failures :)